uber/base-design-docs/README.md

 Project > File[] > Page[] > Frame[]
 ```

-Every Project can have multuple Files, which can have multiple Pages, which in turn can have multiple Frames.
-We render a webpage for every top-level Frame within each Page.
+Every Project can have multuple Files, which can have multiple Pages, which in turn can have multiple Frames. **Top-level Frames are the direct child Frames of a Page**.
+We render a webpage for every one of these top-level Frames.

 Take the following Figma file structure: